Cactus (supermarket): History

 In 2001 Paul Leesch retired from the top job and was succeeded by his son, Max Leesch.

 In 2009 the company joined Europe's major supermarkets in launching its own fidelity card scheme.

 In 2006 the company reported a turnover of €750 Million.
-In the same year, it was the country's second largest free sector employer, with 3,950 on the payroll, exceeded in this respect only by Arcelor-Mittal.
+In the same year, it was the country's second largest free sector employer, with 3,950 on the payroll, exceeded in this respect only by ArcelorMittal.

 In 2008, a number of smaller local Cactus Shoppi were opened, first in connection with filling stations, then in the following years also on independent sites.